MarcPartensky/python-chess/README.md

-# Python Chess using Pygame
+# Yet another chess game only this time using python

 Ever wondered what happens to people that loves both programming and chess?